harshvardhaniimi/r4ds-book-chatbot/readme.md

 This chatbot loads up files from a `documents` folder.
 You can toss in text files, doc files, PDFs, PPTs, and pretty much [anything textual](https://python.langchain.com/docs/integrations/document_loaders/unstructured_file.html).
 (You might need to install extra dependencies.)
 It then converts the contents into embeddings and stores them in a `txt_docsearch` folder for quick and easy use.

-See [🦣 Fine-tuning Large Language Models](https://hvsc1708.substack.com/p/fine-tuning-large-language-models) to understand how fine-tuning works.
-Also, [🔐 Private ChatGPT]() for specifically this usecase.
+See [🔐 Private ChatGPT](https://hvsc1708.substack.com/p/private-chatgpt) for how this chatbot works.
+Also see [🦣 Fine-tuning Large Language Models](https://hvsc1708.substack.com/p/fine-tuning-large-language-models) to understand how LLM fine-tuning works.

 ### Training Data 📚